[object Object]

 • Machine learning engineer: Designing, developing, and deploying machine learning models in production environments.
 To thrive, you need expertise in Python, machine learning algorithms, and cloud infrastructure.

 • Python architect: Defining the technical architecture of Python-based systems, making critical decisions about technologies and frameworks.
-This role requires deep understanding of Python ecosystem and experience in system design.
+This role requires a deep understanding of the Python ecosystem and experience in system design.

 To find Python jobs, explore online job boards like LinkedIn, Indeed, Glassdoor, and SimplyHired.
 For freelance opportunities, use platforms like Upwork, Freelancer, and Toptal.